Why bulldogs are prone to allergies

 Environment.
 Bulldogs are short and have a short coat.
 Their short stature means that they rub against grass and other environmental irritants that lead to environmental allergies.
 Bulldogs can experience seasonal allergies to things like pollen.
 Parasitic infections like microscopic mites, also known as Demodex, can live on dog skin and lead to skin inflammations.

 Genetics.
-The English bulldog is predisposed to developing skin allergies.
+The American bulldog is predisposed to developing skin allergies.
 Some of their allergens are linked to genetics or are inherited.

 Food.
 Some dogs, like pitbulls and bulldogs, can suffer from food allergies.
 When dogs have food allergies, it’s typically in response to a protein source like beef, chicken, or pork.